 Warning: To program a byte correctly, it has to have been previously erased.
+It is advised that this is done only for 0→1 transitions, as this saves excessive overwriting of EEPROM.

 If a second word is to be programmed, it is important that the E1LAT bit be reset before restarting the programming sequence otherwise any write to a new address will have no effect.
 This condition provides a higher degree of security for the stored data.